guestdaniel/Guestetal2024_ProfileAnalysisHL/docs.md

 2. Run `workflows\behavioral_data\02_convert_audiograms_to_csv.m` to convert the `.mat` file containing subject info and audiograms into a `.csv` file.
 This CSV file is then manually copied as `audiometry.csv` and placed into the `data\int_pro` folder for later use.
 Note that audiogram data for one subject (S198) has been manually added as the last row of this CSV.
 3. Run `workflows\behavioral_data\03_compile_data.R` to compile raw block-wise data from `.xlsx` files into a single tidy format.

+## Behavioral data workflow (external)
+This section describes behavioral data workflow steps that are relevant to anyone with the partially preprocessed behavioral data files available in `data\int_pro`.
-Next, we extract thresholds from the raw data in Julia and then analyze those thresholds in R.
+We extract thresholds from the raw data in Julia and then analyze those thresholds in R.
 1. Run `workflows\behavioral_data\04_postprocess_compiled_data.jl` to add additional useful columns to the behavioral data (e.g., levels in terms of sensational level)
 2. Run `workflows\behavioral_data\05_extract_thresholds.jl` to fit logistic curves to behavioral data on the individual-listener level in each condition and save to resulting thresholds and slopes to disk.
 3. Run `workflows\behavioral_data\06_evaluate_threshold_fits.jl` to generate plots showing the correspondence between the raw proportion correct data and the fitted curves.